Elinor Florence, Author

 A school photo surrounded by red and green playdough, made by Melinda.

-Traditional tree ornament, Tarahumara doll
+Traditional tree ornament, tiny Tarahumara doll with baby slung on her back

 Also from Mexico came a set of painted tin ornaments.
 The kids think this one is hilarious — a skeleton holding a bottle of tequila.